wix/stylable/packages/stylable.io/docs/references/formatters.md

 When the formatter is imported into the CSS, it can also be used with a [variable](./variables.md).

-In this example the CSS imports the same formatter as the previous example, `cal-font-size`, but the variable `baseFontSize` is added to the calculation.
+In this example the CSS imports the same formatter as the previous example, `calc-font-size`, but the variable `baseFontSize` is added to the calculation.

 ```css
 :import {